saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium.md

 import TabItem from '@theme/TabItem';

-The Selenium browser automation tool allows you to write test code that runs through all the possible actions in your web application faster and more effectively that manual testing.
-This section of the Sauce Labs documentation provides an overview of how to use Selenium with Sauce Labs to achieve efficient and consistent test results to ensure your web application works on every operating system and browser.
+The Selenium browser automation tool allows you to write test code that runs through all the possible actions in your web app faster and more effectively that manual testing.
+This section of the Sauce Labs documentation provides an overview of how to use Selenium with Sauce Labs to achieve efficient and consistent test results to ensure your web app works on every operating system and browser.

 ## What You’ll Need